Psychosis & related disorders

 British Association for Psychopharmacology guidelines on the management of weight gain, metabolic disturbances and cardiovascular risk associated with psychosis and antipsychotic drug treatment

-NICE CG178 Psychosis and schizophrenia in adults: treatment and management
+NICE CG178 Psychosis and schizophrenia in adults: prevention and management

 Formulary medications